KFEDGRANT/Text-Annotation/README.md

 The fourth program parses the text from each .txt file for custom entity recognition, generating a .csv file in the required format for
 Comprehend.

-All programs are written in python, with the excetpion of .doc to .txt, which is written in VBA and should be executed in the Microsoft
+All programs are written in python, with the excetpion of .doc to .docx, which is written in VBA and should be executed in the Microsoft
 Office Visual Basic Editor.
 Minimum 1000 annotated .txt files required for Comprehend.

 Novice programmer here, any suggestions for optimization/structuring much appreciated.